 Depreciation is the portion of the cost of the building that is counted as an expense each year.
 It is a way of spreading the initial cost of the building over its expected useful life.
 For example, the annual depreciation (percent) of a livestock building with a remaining useful life of 13 years is 7.7 percent (100 percent divided by 13 years equal 7.7 percent per year).
 For a livestock building with a current value of $152,750, annual depreciation is $11,762 (7.7 percent x $152,750 = $11,762).

 Return on the investment in a facility is calculated by multiplying the rate of return on investment (annual interest rate) by the current value of the building.
-For example, multiplying the current building value of $114,400 by 6 percent results in a return on investment of $6,864.
-The interest rate can be based on the rate at which money is borrowed, the rate at which money can be invested, or somewhere in between.
+For example, multiplying the current building value of $152,750 by 6 percent results in a return on investment of $9,165 ($152,750 x 6 percent = $9,165).
+The interest rate can be based on the rate at which money is borrowed, the rate at which money can be invested, or an average of the two.

 Repairs are needed to maintain the building in a useable condition.
 To estimate repair costs use last year’s repair bill and adjust it for any expected repair needs during the coming year.
-As an alternative, use a rate of 4 percent of the replacement value (not current value).
+As an alternative, use a rate of 2 to 4 percent of the replacement value (not current value) of the building.

 Utilities are usually paid by the renter.